clcdpc/polaris-oclc-sync/README.md

 - **Secure SFTP Upload:** Uses WinSCP .NET assembly to upload the generated CSV files to OCLC's SFTP server.
 - **Robust Logging:** Creates daily log files and provides different log levels for clear monitoring and troubleshooting.
 - **Retry Logic:** Includes built-in retry logic for SFTP uploads to handle transient network issues.
+- **Consortium Support:** It is designed to work in a consortium enviornment where each member library has their own OCLC Metadata Collection/Account.

 ## Prerequisites

 1.  **Windows Server:** A server with PowerShell 5.1 or higher.
 2.  **Polaris SQL Server Access:** Read access to the Polaris database.
 The script uses Windows Authentication to connect.
 3.  **WinSCP:** The `WinSCPnet.dll` assembly is required for SFTP functionality.
 You can download it from the [WinSCP website](https://winscp.net/eng/downloads.php).
 Place the `.dll` in the path specified by the `$WinSCPPath` parameter (defaults to `<BasePath>\\WinSCPnet.dll`).
+4. Good OCLC numbers in your Polaris MARC records.
+This process does a CSV match with OCLC.
+5. An approved non-MARC Sync Collection for MARC & non-MARC data.
+Check with OCLC support as needed.
+6. OCLC file transfer credentials which you must obtain from OCLC.

 ## Configuration